ExploringArtInt/e210/docs/gui.md

     - an card can have zero or one of its cards open as modal at a time
       - a stack of modal card can be on a modal card without limit
       - a card has a target for after the open modal closes
    - a card can be non-modal, interaction and tabbing continues within page
-  - a card has a z-index
-  - vertical and horizontal alignment via Flex
-  - a card can have a border
-    - a border has a corner radius starting at 0
-    - a border can have a 2D partically transcent shadow
-    - a card has padding and margin for all cards, menus, breadcrumbs, flows, tables and/or canvases within it
-- Menu - holds one or more buttons
-  - Button - click to request action
-    - Optional icon
-    - Optional text
-- CrumbTrail - a set of one or more crumbs
-  - can optionally have a dataTree
-  - a crumb trail has a seperator between crumbs (/, |, >)
-  - Crumb - a single link back up the heirarchy

 - Flow - fsm with one or more steps
   - a flows's states are start, displayed, begun, cancelled, completed, removed
   - a flow containers a required role to access (authorization)